Museum of the Shenandoah Valley: Shenandoah Valley Gallery

-The broad sweep of Valley prehistory and history is explored in the museum's large Shenandoah Valley Gallery.
-A number of different exhibition techniques are used here, including multi-media presentations, interactive elements, images, maps, dioramas, and display of decorative arts.
-Objects on display include furniture, fraktur, silver and other metals, baskets, textiles, paintings, folk art, long rifles, and ceramics, for which the Valley is famous.
-In 2021, the museum opened its "Contributions: African Americans in the Shenandoah Valley" exhibition, highlighting the contributions of Black people in the region.
+The Shenandoah Valley Gallery presents exhibitions on the prehistory and history of the region.
+Exhibition methods include multimedia presentations, interactive elements, images, maps, dioramas, and displays of decorative arts.
+Objects displayed include furniture, fraktur, silver and other metals, baskets, textiles, paintings, folk art, long rifles, and ceramics.

+In 2021, the museum opened Contributions: African Americans in the Shenandoah Valley, an exhibition examining the historical experiences and contributions of African Americans in the region.

 Founders Gallery

-The Founders Gallery displays changing exhibitions including, or relating to, the private collection of MSV benefactor, Julian Wood Glass Jr.
+The Founders Gallery displays changing exhibitions including or relating to the private collection of benefactor Julian Wood Glass, Jr.

 R. Lee Taylor Miniatures Gallery

 This gallery presents a collection of furnished miniature houses and rooms by R. Lee Taylor (1924–2000), who lived at Glen Burnie from the late 1950s until his death.
-At the time of his death, Taylor had assembled fourteen completely furnished rooms and houses.
-On display are five houses and four rooms by R. Lee Taylor showcasing the work of more than seventy-five miniatures artisans.
-Also on display are four shadowboxes by the late Valley miniatures artist William P. Massey, who created his work between the 1930s to 1940s.
+Taylor completed fourteen fully furnished miniature rooms and houses.
+The gallery exhibits five houses and four rooms, representing work by more than seventy-five miniature artisans.
+It also includes four shadowbox works created in the 1930s and 1940s by Valley miniatures artist William P. Massey.

 Changing Exhibitions Gallery

-Several temporary exhibitions are presented throughout the year.
+The gallery presents several temporary exhibitions throughout the year.